Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 • Preheated baking stone w/ metal bowl to cover

-A deeper understanding: In the past, I’ve tried baking sourdough bread on just about everything: pizza stones, baking sheets, you name it—no luck.
+Here’s what happened to me: I tried the “no pot” baking route in the past, using just about everything from pizza stones, to baking sheets with no luck!
 The crust always hardened too quickly.
-I used additional steaming methods to remedy this (e.g. ice cubes in a hot pan, spraying my loaves with water) but my home oven could not retain moisture.
-It was very dry.
-In my personal situation, a Dutch oven was the only reliable solution.
+Then I tried various steaming methods to remedy this (e.g. ice cubes in a hot pan, spraying my loaves with water) but my personal oven could not retain enough moisture.
+The environment was always too dry.
+For me, using a Dutch oven was the only reliable solution that worked with consistent results.

 Shaped and scored sourdough bread dough in a Dutch oven for second rise